MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/query.md

 Every query begins with a collection of entities.
 Entity collections can be either:

 - [EntitySet resources](#entityset-resources): One of the Web API EntitySet collections.
-- [Filtered collections](#filtered-collections): A the set of entities returned by a collection-valued navigation property for a specific record.
+- [Filtered collections](#filtered-collections): A set of entities returned by a collection-valued navigation property for a specific record.

 ### EntitySet resources